-In three suspenseful crime novels set in England between the two wars, South African writer Rennie Airth tells the story of Scotland Yard detective John Madden and his wife, nee Dr. Helen Blackwell.
+In six suspenseful crime novels set in England from the First World War to the aftermath of the Second, South African writer Rennie Airth tells the story of Scotland Yard detective John Madden and his wife, née Dr. Helen Blackwell.
 John is a veteran of the Great War, unhinged by his experiences in the bloodbath in France and by the deaths of his wife and daughter.
 Helen comes into his life just in time to help nurse him back to health.

 They meet in the first book, River of Darkness (1999), set in the years following World War I, when John is assigned to an exceptionally brutal murder case in the countryside that taxes his skills and his already questionable emotional stability to the limit.
 Through an introduction from Helen, John enlists the help of a noted Viennese psychiatrist who assists him with an early version of what we now know as psychological profiling.
 The psychiatric insight eventually puts an end to a gruesome series of serial murders, leading John to the killer.

 River of Darkness (John Madden #1) by Rennie Airth (1999) 451 pages ★★★★☆